Eyelid Surgery (Blepharoplasty)

-Eyelid surgery performed at our facial cosmetic surgery facility near Dallas is often combined with other procedures, including brow lift (to remedy sagging eyebrows), laser skin resurfacing, chemical peels (to smooth crows feet and lessen dark circles), and face lift.
+Eyelid surgery performed at our facial cosmetic surgery facility is often combined with other procedures, including brow lift (to remedy sagging eyebrows), laser skin resurfacing, chemical peels (to smooth crow’s feet and lessen dark circles), and face lift.
 Our cosmetic surgeons can advise you as to which cosmetic surgery procedures are right for you.

 Am I a Good Candidate for Eyelid Surgery?

-Eyelid surgery at our Dallas area facility is a popular procedure among our patients.
+Eyelid surgery at our facility is a popular procedure among our patients.
 Many people have unattractive or tired looking eyes caused by excess skin or loose skin in the upper eyelid.
 This excess skin can impair vision, cause puffy eyelids, and create very fine wrinkles and droopy skin in the lower eyelid.
 These problems are usually related to general aging or heredity and can be lessened or eliminated with eyelid surgery.
-Dallas area patients who come to us for eyelid surgery will find that they appear more alert and younger looking.
+Patients who come to us for eyelid surgery will find that they appear more alert and younger looking.

 What is the Eyelid Surgery Consultation Like?